Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Case Study

-The proposed method obtained better solutions than the EV in all cases.
-Thus, solving the recourse problem instead of the EV is also advantageous in the context of endogenous uncertainty, where the distribution defined by $\hat{x}^{*}$ is not the same as that defined by $\overline{x}$ or $x^{*}$.
-Different instances {of \NDFPP}-Selection showed a high VSS, around $30\%$ or more.
-Some instances {of \NDFPP}-Binomial and {\NDFPP}-Discrete also presented high VSSs, whereas others had VSSs of $1\%$--$4\%$.
-Moreover, although the VSS for {\NDFPP}-Normal approached $0\%$ for the 5-facility instances, it hovered around $3\%$--$6\%$ for the 4-facility instances.
-Although the VSS is primarily instance-dependent, it is also affected by the problem (e.g., {\NDFPP}-Selection and {\NDFPP}-Normal for 15-node instances).
+This section analyzes the relative {\VSS} of all problem variants.
+The relative {\VSS} is defined as ${(\textrm{{\EEV}} - v^{*} )}/{\textrm{{\EEV}}}$, where $v^{*}$ is the optimal value of the recourse problem, and {\EEV} is ${v(\hat{x}^{*})= c^{\top}\hat{x}^{*} + g(\hat{x}^{*})}$, with $\hat{x}^{*}$ the optimal solution of the {\EV}.
+In Appendix~\ref{app:EV}, we detail the {\EV}s (i.e., the deterministic problems with the average case scenario) according to the problem variants.
+We use the feasible solution $\overline{x}$ obtained by the {\SAATP} to compute under estimators of the {\VSS}, and we detail this computation in Appendix~\ref{app:vss}.
+We resume our main findings in Result~\ref{res:vss}. \begin{result} The {\SAATP} obtained better solutions than the {\EV} in all cases.
+Thus, solving the recourse problem instead of the {\EV} is also advantageous in the context of endogenous uncertainty, where the distribution defined by $\hat{x}^{*}$ is not the same as that defined by $\overline{x}$ or $x^{*}$.
+Different instances {of \NDFPP}-Selection showed a high {\VSS}, around $30\%$ or more.
+Some instances {of \NDFPP}-Binomial and {\NDFPP}-Discrete also presented high {\VSS}s, whereas others had VSSs of $1\%$--$4\%$.
+Although the VSS for {\NDFPP}-Normal approached $0\%$ for the 5-facility instances, it hovered around $3\%$--$6\%$ for the 4-facility instances.
+Although the {\VSS} is primarily instance-dependent, it is also affected by the problem (e.g., {\NDFPP}-Selection and {\NDFPP}-Normal for 15-node instances have considerably different {\VSS}s).
+Finally, Appendix~\ref{app:vss} contains the complete results. \end{result}